Jester (Quality Comics): Powers and abilities

 The Jester is an Olympic-level athlete and a skilled hand-to-hand combatant and detective.
 In later appearances, he possesses a small flying sphere with a smiling face and handles on the side called "Quinopolis".

+Other versions

+An alternate universe equivalent of the Jester, initially known as the Jokester, is the heroic doppelgänger of the Joker.

 In other media

-The Jester appears in Justice League: Crisis on Two Earths, voiced by James Patrick Stuart.
-This version is a heroic, alternate universe variant of the Joker and member of his Earth's Justice League.
-While helping Lex Luthor procure a device capable of sending its owner to other dimensions, the Jester sacrifices himself to impede the Crime Syndicate.
+An alternate universe variant of the Jester appears in Justice League: Crisis on Two Earths, voiced by James Patrick Stuart.
+This version is a heroic doppelgänger of the Joker and an ally of Lex Luthor.